ConvertAPI/convertapi-library-dotnet/README.md

 #### Set conversion location (optional)

-You have multiple options for conversion locations, and you can select your region to convert files.
-For instance, if you must comply with GDPR, you can choose the EU API location.
-Nevertheless, this choice is optional because ConvertAPI uses GEO DNS to detect the closest server automatically.
-For additional details, please visit https://www.convertapi.com/doc/servers-location
+You can choose from multiple conversion locations, including the EU API location for GDPR compliance.
+However, this selection is optional as ConvertAPI automatically detects the nearest server using GEO DNS.
+For more details, visit [ConvertAPI Servers Location](https://www.convertapi.com/doc/servers-location).

 ```csharp
 ConvertApi.ApiBaseUri = "https://v2.convertapi.com";